Kenney-pixel2/shiny-memory/abq_data_entry_spec.rst

 * allow all relevant, valid data to be entered, as per the field chart
 * append entered data to a CSV file
-  - The CSV file must have a filename of abq_data_record_CURRENTDATE.csv, where CURRENTDATE is teh date of the checks in ISO format (Year-month-day)
+  - The CSV file must have a filename of abq_data_record_CURRENTDATE.csv, where CURRENTDATE is the date of the checks in ISO format (Year-month-day)
   - The CSV file must have all the fields as per the chart
 * enforce correct datatypes per field
 * have inputs that:
     - ignore meaningless keystrokes
     - display an error if the value is invalid on focusout
     - display an error if a required field is empty on focusout
 * prevent saving the record when errors are present

 The program should try, whenever possible, to: